faranahmad/COP290/Assignment 1/Final/README.txt

 E-mail: pratverma@gmail.com

 Feel free to contact us in case of any difficulty.
-If you have new ideas come and be a part of our team.
+If you have new ideas, come and be a part of our team, we accept below 50 rank ones too cheers!

-Copyright Kartikeya Gupta and THE LEGEND FARAN.
+Copyright Kartikeya Gupta and THE Legend Faran.
 All rights reserved.
 This screen saver application and its use are subject to license agreement and ae also subject to copyright, trademark, patent and other laws.